michaelshiloh/robotaPsyche/weeklySchedule.md

 - Must include discussion points or questions
 - Following the presentation will be about 5 minutes of discussion
 - Schedule for presentations is [here](studentPresentations.md)

-#### Reading assignment
-- Introduction and the first two stories (Robbie and Runaround) in [*I, Robot*](https://github.com/michaelshiloh/resourcesForClasses/blob/master/doc/I_Robot.pdf) by Isaac Asimov
-	- Hassan and Sonya to lead